 There is a daily uninterrupted reading session throughout the school, in which children read to themselves or share books with others.
 Books are taken home each night for children to share with their families.
 Each class has a well-stocked book corner and there is a central lending library housing both non-fiction and fiction books.
 In addition, books are celebrated with special events organised on World Book Day and World Poetry Day.
 Visiting authors, storytellers and poets are invited to Oakfield adding to the rich reading experiences provided by the school.
 Teachers recognise the importance of reading aloud to children and regularly model good practice in their classes, introducing children to new stories and poems.
 Book Talk is an integral part of lessons.
 Our reading results in the Key Stage 1 SATs are amongst the highest in the country.

 Phonics: Oakfield's approach to phonics incorporates a lively, interactive programme based on Bug Club (Pearson) and Floppy's Phonics (Oxford Reading Tree) delivered daily in the Foundation Stage.
 This is continued into Key Stage 1 until the children are confident to use their knowledge of sounds to decode new words they hear and see.
-In June 2014, 79% of our Year 1 children passed the National Year 1 Phonics Test compared with the national result of 66% in June 2013.

 Writing: All children write regularly for a variety of purposes and audiences, using poetry, prose, fact and fiction.
 Spelling, punctuation and grammar are taught in the context of the children’s own work.
 Children are encouraged to redraft and edit their own efforts where necessary.
 They are taught to look for letter patterns and use the 'Look, Say, Cover, Write and Check' method to master the spelling of new words.
 Correct formation of letters in a cursive style is taught from the outset to facilitate joined writing.
 This is introduced during the children’s first term at school.
 In Key Stage 2, when children consistently demonstrate careful handwriting, they are encouraged to write in ink.